-MEDICAL SCHOOL GRADUATE RETENTION
+MEDICAL SCHOOL GRADUATE RETENTION for practice in West Virginia

 Retention denotes the number or percentage of West Virginia medical school graduates who remain in the state to practice.
 Retention is tracked annually for a six-year cohort of medical school graduates who have completed residency training.
 The data in this section focuses on retention of West Virginia medical school graduates in primary care and/or rural practice.